PennyLaneAI/pennylane/doc/introduction/measurements.rst

 >>> circuit()
 {'00': 495, '11': 505}

-Per default, only observed outcomes are included in the dictionary.
+By default, only observed outcomes are included in the dictionary.
 The kwarg ``all_outcomes=True`` can be used to display all possible outcomes, including those that were observed ``0`` times in sampling.

 For example, we could run the previous circuit with ``all_outcomes=True``: